 Residents of West Long Branch

-Thank you for the continued public trust and support that you have given to me as your Mayor.
-I respect this position and consider it an honor and privilege to serve the residents of West Long Branch.
+Thank you all so very much for the continued public trust and support that you have given again by reelecting me as your Mayor this past November.
+I respect this position and consider it an honor and privilege to be able to volunteer my service to the residents of West Long Branch.
+I reaffirm my promise that I will do my best to uphold your trust and faith in me.

-I would like to take this opportunity to thank our other fine council members, John Aria, Fred Migliaccio, Chris Neyhart and Jose Villa.
-They devote countless hours to Boro business, without accepting any financial stipend.
-How fortunate we are that all of these individuals are willing to serve as true public servants.
+I would also like to take this opportunity to thank our other outstanding council members - Council President Chris Neyhart, Councilwoman Marylynn Mango and Councilmen Fred Migliaccio and Steve Bray.
+They all devote countless hours and much energy to Boro business - how fortunate we are that they are willing to be public servants always working for you.